How to Paint Landscapes with Depth - 6 Tips for Creating Distance in any Painting

 6 ways to increase depth in a landscape painting

-1. Overlap various elements within your composition so that some are forced forward or backward in the scene.
+1. Overlap objects within your composition so that some are forced forward or backward in the scene.

-2. Use less detail, texture, and definition when painting objects in the mid-ground and background of the landscape.
+2. Paint with less detail, texture, and definition the further back you go in the landscape.

-3. Paint with lighter values and less contrast for distant elements
+3. Paint using lighter values and less contrast for distant elements.

 4. Use cooler colors to push elements farther into the background.